asarejohn001/terraform/README.md

 # Terraform
 In this project, I familiarize myself with Terraform by provisioning an NGINX server in less than a minute using [Docker](https://www.docker.com/products/docker-desktop/ "Docker download").
-[Check out](DockerTerraform.md) how I used my Terraform and Linux skills to accomplish this task.
+[Check out](DockerTerraform.md) how I used Terraform and Linux to accomplish this task.
 All files and Terraform configurations are saved in a [folder](learn-terraform-docker-container) for your reference.
 Also, see all the [screenshots](TerraformDockerImages).

 ## What I learned from this project
 1. The concept of Terraform